profetia/me/src/bin/cv.typ

 *Deemos Technologies* #h(1fr) 2023/01 -- 2023/07 \
 Software Engineer Intern #h(1fr) Shanghai, China
 \
-- Developed a real-time interactive avatar system based on ChatAvatar, a text to 3D generation model, at Global AI developer Conference 2023.
+- Developed an interactive avatar system based on ChatAvatar, a text to 3D model, at Global AI developer Conference 2023.
 - Designed and implemented a Blender tool to reshape and adjust cloth mesh according to human models.

 == Activities